jking323/Marine-Mammal-Bot/README.md

 # Marine-Mammel-Bot
-A bot that utilizes machine learning to identify marine mammels
+A bot that utilizes machine learning to identify marine mammals

+Current step: writing foundations for gathering learning data sets